This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Be prepared for cooler temperatures in the later months of fall and consider layering your clothing accordingly.

-Winter offers a serene and peaceful atmosphere, with fewer visitors and a chance to witness the park’s majestic beauty in a different light.
+- Winter (December to February): There are fewer visitors in winter and you will have a chance to witness the park’s majestic beauty in a different light.

 Although snow can create a stunning landscape, certain trails and facilities may be closed or have limited access.
 Check for weather updates and be prepared for cold temperatures.